pretext-project/pretext-project.github.io/CONTRIBUTE.md

 First, thanks for helping out.
 This is a community-driven project.
 The more pretexts folks like you contribute, the more valuable this resource will be for everyone.

-## Instructions
+## Easiest Contribution Option (GitHub Issue)

+Open up a new Issue on GitHub with the label "new pretext".
+Please add as much detail as you can.
+The maintainers will format for inclusion into the project.

+## Most Helpful Contribution Option (Pull Request)

 Pretext Project is based on [Jekyll](https://jekyllrb.com/), a static blog site generator.
 All of the pretexts are located in the /\_pretexts/ subfolder.
-When we deploy the Prext Project site with new updates, Jekyll parses through all of the pretexts and generates a complete static website.
+When we deploy the Prext Project site with new updates, Jekyll parses through all of the pretexts and automatically generates a complete static website.
 This makes life easier since we don't need to rely on a database backend.

-When you want to contribute a new pretext, please create a .md file based on the format listed below.
+When you want to contribute a new pretext, copy an existing .md file from the /\_pretexts/ folder and customize it for your pretext.
+Then submit it via a pull request.
+See below for complete pretext file documentation.

 ```
 ---
-#Don't change this value
 layout: pretext

 title: New Pretext Name